 Invited attendees to include NCA assigned to NCPH, Board member appointed by NCPH and non-voting NCA on GNSO Council.
 All have indicated interest in attending as much of the meeting as possible.

-The NCSG community is planning its own potential February 3 events in the Los Angeles area.
+The NCSG, BC and IPC communities are planning their own potential February 3 events in the Los Angeles area.
 Those potential activities are not included in this planning document.

 WORKING DRAFT NCPH MEETING SCHEDULE/AGENDA: (using previous meetings as framework)